What is a modular building?

 The site of the future modular building has an impact on the price.
 Prices vary by region and state.
 Trying to find a supplier in a different region with a lower cost may not ultimately save you money.
 Shopping outside your region will mean your shipping costs will go up.
 Consider these factors when comparing prices inside (or outside) the region of your site.

-Complexity of Modular Office Building
+Complexity of a Modular Building

 - Speed – How fast can the supplier complete the project?
 Can it be done in time for your deadline?